Search

 1. Don’t be afraid to experiment: There’s no one-size-fits-all solution when it comes to lighting.
 Try out different fixtures and see how they perform in real-world conditions.
 Our guide on choosing lights on a football field can provide some starting points.

 2. Consider the context: The ideal BUG rating for a fixture will depend on its intended use and the surrounding environment.
 A streetlight, for example, will have different requirements than a landscape light.
-Understanding types of street lights can help you make better decisions.

 3. Collaborate with experts: Don’t hesitate to consult with lighting designers, engineers, or manufacturers who can offer valuable insights and recommendations based on their expertise.
 For example, you might want to read about lighting control modules to enhance your knowledge.